rebelot/BioTools/README.md

                         offset base number from which renumbering starts -t {atom,het}, --res-type {atom,het}
-                        choose which residues to renumber -o1k, --over-1k       if checked, residuse > 1000 will not be renumbered from 1
+                        choose which residues to renumber -o1k, --over-1k       if checked, residues > 1000 will not be renumbered from 1
 ```